Bangis041/Academy/academy_machine.md

 ![image](https://github.com/Bangis041/academy-/assets/74382096/481ae434-82a8-40db-bdd9-f84eac966f9d)

 Now it's looking like it's a dead end after trying ```sudo -l```.
 I checked the content of backup.sh and realised it's supposed to run at some point.
 Crontabs did not work so i used ps aux to list processes and we can see it is running as root user.
-Maybe we are correct.

 ![image](https://github.com/Bangis041/academy-/assets/74382096/94de302c-2c28-410a-b51c-a7f04ad8f0ee).